vdbrink/vdbrink.github.io/homeassistant/homeassistant_tips_tricks.md

 ---
 ## Dashboard side menu reorder

-You can rearrange the items in the side menu by double-click on the side menu header.\
+You can rearrange the items in the side menu by open the side menu, double-click on the side menu header.\
 Now you can drag and drop the items or remove them by clicking on the cross.\
 Click on the `done` button to confirm.